 Mani S. Irani, Baba’s sister and intimate disciple, was the Trust’s chairman for over 20 years.
 After her passing in 1996, Bhau Kalchuri, another of Baba’ s close disciples, became chairman and served until his passing in October 2013.

 In December 2013, a new chairman, Shridhar Kelkar, was selected by the Board of Trustees of the AMBPPC Trust.
-In February 2014, two trustees, Jal Dastoor and Jangu Sukhadwala, were re-elected to serve as trustees up until their term limits, and in March, a new trustee, Merwan Dubash, was selected.
+In March 2014, Merwan Dubash was selected as a new trustee, and lastly, Dolly Kerawalla was selected as a new trustee in May 2019.
 These selections were made in conformity with new balloting procedures set down beforehand by the Board under the Trust’s Rules and Regulations.
 To see the list of Board members and the balloting procedures, go to Board of Trustees.

 Recently the Trust created a long-term development plan for Meherabad to preserve the special atmosphere around Baba’s Tomb while meeting the needs of an ever-increasing number of pilgrims.
 The plan for Meherabad Hill was approved in the 1990’s.
 The Development Plan for all of Meherabad was initiated in the late 1990’s.
 Long-range plans are also being formulated for his home at Meherazad, particularly creation of a park-like environment around the property with gardens and amenities for visitors, as well as facilities for Meherazad’s charitable activities.